Freemasonry and women: Countess Júlia Apraxin

 Julia Apraxin travelled to Paris on 1 May 1863.
 In addition to the French press, Hungarian and Austrian newspapers also reported on their performances; while the Hungarians praised the Austrians gloated over the less successful ones.
-Julia Apraxin concluded a Russian orthodox marriage with Lorenzo Rubio Guillén y Montero de Espinosa (1835-1895), a Spanish cavalry captain in 1867.
+Julia Apraxin concluded a Russian orthodox marriage with Lorenzo Rubio Guillén y Montero de Espinosa (1835–1895), a Spanish cavalry captain in 1867.
 Still living in Paris, on 28 March 1879, the couple gave a party in a stylish hotel in Madrid for the elite of the Spanish capital including the representatives of the worlds of politics, science, the police and literature.
 Presumably, Julia met with the representatives of the "Fraternidad Iberica" Masonic lodge, allowing members of the Investigative Committee to prepare a recommendation of the countess.

-In any case, on 14 June 1880, the first woman in Spain was initiated in a masculin lodge with great interest, about which the French Masonic newspaper Chaîne d’Union reported in detail.
+In any case, on 14 June 1880, the first woman in Spain was initiated in a masculine lodge with great interest, about which the French Masonic newspaper Chaîne d’Union reported in detail.
 Since some of the readers of Chaîne d’Union had argued about the correctness of the report and the regularity of the initiation, assuming that the Countess was admitted into a female, adoption lodge, in new articles, they clarified that Julia Apraxin had been admitted into a masculine lodge.
 Apart from her initiation, we have no knowledge of the countess ever visiting the works of the lodge.
 She probably moved to Madrid at the time; however, the Parisian newspapers did not mention her anymore and neither did the Spanish press.
 Her death was reported by the weekly Catholic La Lectura Dominical in the 24 May 1913 issue.